alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2023-08-27-experiments-in-the-terraform-test-framework-part-i-plans.md

 tags: terraform
 ---

 A while back I raised an [Issue #21628](https://github.com/hashicorp/terraform/issues/21628) in the Terraform project suggesting that a real unit test framework is needed for Terraform, and I was delighted to hear that HashiCorp is about to ship one in the forthcoming Terraform v1.6.0.
-I had written a [blog post](https://alexharv074.github.io/2019/06/15/adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.html) at the time that tested out an early feature branch idea.
-I am pleased to say that somehing much nicer has emerged in the alpha version of the framework, and in this post, I document some of my early experiments in the framework.
+I had written a [blog post](https://alexharv074.github.io/2019/06/15/adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.html) at the time on an early feature branch idea.
+But something much cleaner than that prototype has emerged in the alpha version of the framework, and, in this post, I document some of my experiments so far with it.

+Tests can be written in the HCL language on both plans and real infrastructure.
+I have split the blog post up into two parts therefore, this first part being about testing plans, and the second part about testing real infrastructure using `apply`.

 From what I can see, so far, version 1.6 of Terraform is a big leap forward in terms of having a properly testable infrastructure-as-code in Terraform.
+I am, personally, very excited about this!

 - ToC
 {:toc}

 ## Code and resources

-If you'd like to follow along, the source code for my tests are here.
+If you'd like to follow along, the source code for all of my tests are [here](https://github.com/alexharv074/terraform-test-poc).

 ## Project structure

-The way a project is structured is to have the TF files in the top level of the project as normal, and then a tests directory named (by default) `./tests`.
-In there can go some HCL test files.
-I have set mine up as follows:
+Everything about this framework is nice and simple, and that's true of the project structure.
+No configuration is required.
+All you have to do is create a `./tests` directory, put some test files in it, and run `terraform test`.
+Some TF files for your module are expected to be in the top level of the project as usual.
+Here is my initial set up:

 ```text
 % tree .